 The Second Theme ran from 1966-1974 and was written by Charles Paul.
-The theme was a sweeping, beautiful composition with lush instrumentation and sweeping melody featuring the organ, and a full orchestra and celeste solo during the mid-section.
+The theme was a sweeping, beautiful composition with lush instrumentation and an uplifting melody featuring the organ, and a full orchestra and celeste solo during the mid-section.
 The celeste gave the piece a lovely, tranquil quality befitting moments of joy, declarations of love, and wedding ceremonies.
 The Third Theme ran from January 1975 - September 4, 1981.
 This theme was written by Bob Israel and may in fact have premiered during Another World's hour long transition on January 6, 1975.
 The composition featured a full orchestra with a gorgeous melody played three times.
 The third includes the piano with a slight variation of the main melody and chord progressions.
 These two theme songs were used during the opening sequence of Interlocking Rings.

 The Fourth Theme song debuted with the Block Letters opening sequence and played from September 7, 1981 - March 27, 1987.
 The theme music was written by composer Jonathan L. Segal.
 This piece was majestic and included a catchy main melody.
 The introduction featured brass instruments, then led to the primary melody being played by strings and then the trumpets.
 The mid-section prominently featured trumpets and french horns with harmonies played by the other wind instruments.
 The composition also features the main melody being played three times before its closing chords.
 This theme is available on "Television Theme Recordings" by Steve Gelfand (Popular Culture, Inc, 1984).

 On March 27, 1987, Crystal Gayle and Gary Morris introduced the song, "Another World (You Take Me Away To)," was written by John Leffler and Ralph Shuckett, where they appeared as themselves to perform at Felicia's restaurant TOPS.